Side-by-side text viewer

 The drop-down menu

 When you enter the text-viewer, whatever text you selected will be displayed in the left-hand text-box.
+You can maximise this to full-screen view by clicking the maximise button in the top-right hand corner

 The drop down menu will then appear.